Mamta1812/if-else-condition-on-python/README.md

 # w1d1 -ct Question down here , here T = task

 T-1 .
-WAP to prompt input from user to enter their name and print "Hello {username}, Congratulations on your first python program!!
+WAP to prompt input from user to enter their name and print "Hello Congratulations on your first python program!!

 T-2 .
 WAP to prompt user to enter 2 numbers(dividend and divisor), print the Quotient.